Ninjastrike/SOC-Log-Analysis/dns-threat-detection-splunk/README.md

 ### 1. Log Ingestion

-DNS logs were uploaded into Splunk using the Add Data feature.
+DNS logs were uploaded into Splunk using the Add Data feature and indexed for analysis.

 ---